newatoms/beta/_private/costumer-acquisition/communication-plan.md

 * Colleagues in the same field who use content.supply
 * Designers working on a project who know about content.supply
-* Employees who worked with conent,supply
+* Employees who worked with conent.supply
 * Random people

 ## What organic insentive can we give users to talk about content.supply